Vel-San/killing-floor-portable/README.md

   - Here you can enable/disable mutators
   - Here you can change your ServerName with every MapVote you do.
 For more, check [MutLoader v2.1](https://steamcommunity.com/sharedfiles/filedetails/?id=2286683680)

 You are done!
-Launch Killing Floor from steam, once it loads, go to Open the newly created KF_Server_Launcher shortcut from your desktop.
-You should be able to view the server once it starts inside the game (Multiplayer > Lan)
+Launch Killing Floor from steam, once it loads, launch the newly created **KF_Server_Launcher** shortcut from your desktop.
+You should be able to view the server once it starts inside the game.

-NOTE: The default config is the Modded, grey-listed mode.
-If you want to switch your config to Vanilla KF with no Mods at all, press ESC in-game and change the Game Mode in the Map Vote settings.
-You can find several pre-configured modes that i've made for you

 You can join your own server, and if you have all ports properly forwarded in your router, anyone can join you!